OXI-Instruments/OXIWave/README.md

 Modified version of Synthesis Technology WaveEdit, the wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.

+Original WaveEdit project, from which SphereEdit is based, was written by Andrew Belt and can be found [here](https://github.com/AndrewBelt/WaveEdit/)

-This version works with wavetables that have three dimensions, each of which wraps.
+The SphereEdit version works with wavetables that have three dimensions, each of which wraps.
 Geometrically, this is a hyperdimensional donut (a 3-torus).
+SphereEdit is made to interface with the Spherical Wavetable Navigator eurorack module from 4ms Company.

 ### Building